sudhanshu-mittal/laravel-vue-crud/README.md

 hello,
-this project is clone from the url for practicing: https://techvblogs.com/blog/build-crud-app-with-laravel-and-vuejs
+this project code is make for learning: https://techvblogs.com/blog/build-crud-app-with-laravel-and-vuejs

 Commmands: